davidlaprade/davidlaprade.github.io/_drafts/2019-01-29-my-biggest-doubt-about-btc.md

 insured.
 This means that, for most people's coins to be covered by insurance, they'd need to have private insurance.

-Private Bitcoin insurance seems hard to come by at this early stage.
+But private Bitcoin insurance seems hard to come by at this early stage.
 A [quick Google search](https://www.google.com/search?q=bitcoin+insurance) turns up no obvious, legitimate-seeming providers, which means that people would not only need to _seek out_ insurance, but also would need to do some non-trivial research to get it.
 As a niche financial product, it likely would also be expensive.
-Moreover, the libertarian-, privacy-, be-your-own-bank minded folks that have thus far been attracted to Bitcoin are not the sort to seek out trusted 3rd parties to secure their coins, nor disclose important details about their financial situation (how they store their coins, how many they have, what addresses they use, etc).
+Moreover, the libertarian-, privacy-, be-your-own-bank minded folks that have thus far been attracted to Bitcoin are not the sort to seek out trusted 3rd parties to secure their coins, nor to disclose important details about their financial situation (how they store their coins, how many they have, what addresses they use, etc).
 And there are good reasons to believe that [large numbers of people who own Bitcoin do not live in